luke-who/advanced-hpc-lbm/README.md

 * Source code is in the `d2q9-bgk.c` file
 * Results checking scripts are in the `check/` directory

-The formula for calculating Bandwidth of the 256x256 is as follows:
+The formula for calculating Bandwidth of the 256x256 input is as follows:

 ```math
 Bandwidth = \frac{size\_of\_one\_grid * (timestep(params.maxIters))}{Elapsed\ Compute\ Time}